Invasive Species in Graded Lakes Across 12 States

 How many lakes have invasive species?

-1,692 of 3,770 monitored lakes in Minnesota and Wisconsin have at least one documented invasive species.
+1,783 of 5,469 monitored lakes have at least one documented invasive species.
 The most common are Eurasian watermilfoil, zebra mussels, and curly-leaf pondweed.

 What should I do before launching my boat?

-Both Minnesota and Wisconsin require boaters to remove all aquatic plants, drain water from boats and equipment, and dispose of unwanted bait in the trash.
-Wisconsin requires a 5-day drying period or decontamination between waterbodies.
-Minnesota requires draining all water before transport.
+Every state in our coverage requires clean-drain-dry practices: remove all aquatic plants, drain water from boats and equipment, and dispose of unwanted bait in the trash.
+Some states add specifics — Wisconsin requires a 5-day drying period or decontamination between waterbodies, and Minnesota requires draining all water before transport.
+Check your state DNR or fish and wildlife agency for exact rules.

 Can invasive species be removed from a lake?